arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 <lia-keep>
 <script type="text/x-sage">

-#Hint: You'll need the identifiers and the scores in your loop.
+# Hint: You'll need the identifiers *and* the scores in your loop.
-#If you get stuck, try googling something like "Python looping through items in a dictionary".
+# If you get stuck, try going back and looking at the dictionary methods we talked about in this module, or even googling something like "Python looping through items in a dictionary" to see some examples.

 </script>
 </lia-keep>